kamekamek/googlecalendar-mcp/CONTRIBUTING.md

 ## Community

 ### Code of Conduct
-This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
+This project adheres to professional and respectful collaboration standards.
+By participating, you agree to maintain a welcoming and inclusive environment for all contributors.

 ### Getting Help
 - Read the [documentation](docs/)